-Model Defamation Provisions were endorsed in 2005 and each state and territory enacted legislation to implement the provisions.
+The Model Defamation Provisions were endorsed in 2005 and each state and territory enacted legislation to implement the provisions.
 While responsibility for defamation law falls to individual states and territories, a national approach to reform is essential.

 Led by the NSW Department of Communities and Justice, the Defamation Working Party invited feedback on draft amendments to the Model Defamation Provisions [PDF, 234kb].
-An unofficial consolidation [PDF, 441kb] has been prepared to assist review, which tracks the draft amendments to the existing Model Defamation Provisions.
+An unofficial consolidation [PDF, 441kb] was also prepared to assist review, which tracks the draft amendments to the existing Model Defamation Provisions.

-Background Paper [PDF, 455kb] explains the policy rationale for the proposed amendments and confirms the position of the Council of Attorneys-General on each question raised in the Discussion Paper which was released in February 2019 [PDF, 700kb].
+The accompanying Background Paper [PDF, 455kb] explained the policy rationale for the proposed amendments and confirmed the position of the Council of Attorneys-General on each question raised in the Discussion Paper which was released in February 2019 [PDF, 700kb].

 Copies of the public submissions which were made in response to the draft amendments are linked below.